25 Free Things for Kids to Do in NYC on Winter Holiday Break

-While we recently offered a number of fun NYC options for your family to enjoy during break, we've rounded up even more great ideas.
-Our list of 25 FREE things to do with the kids during winter break offers ways to enjoy the school vacation without denting your budget.
+While we recently offered 35 fun NYC options for your family to enjoy during break, we've rounded up even more great ideas—and these are FREE.
+Our list of 25 free things to do with the kids during winter break means you can enjoy the school vacation without denting your budget.

 Need more local NYC inspiration?
 Check out our day trip guide, best indoor entertainment spots for rainy or chilly days, the Mommy Poppins kid-friendly restaurant guide, or explore a new-to-you neighborhood.
 As always, our daily Event Calendar is loaded with even more family activities happening all over the five boroughs.